In ancient Roman religion and mythology, Janus was the god of gates and doors.

 Because events like season changes, a new year or month, birthdays, births, deaths, marriages, and even starting a new job are, in a sense, doorways between the past and future, it’s beneficial to honor them: Reflect on what you’ve experienced, plan and set goals for the future, celebrate change and transformation.

 Just as the ancient Romans did thousands of years ago, we can maintain and create our own rituals to make the best of transitions and doorways both figurative and literal.
-While Anderson Lock can’t necessarily help you with your new year’s resolutions or big life transitions, we can help you with your actual locks and keys.
+While Anderson Lock can’t necessarily help you with your new year’s resolutions or big life transitions, we can help you with your actual door installations, locks, and keys.
 We serve the greater Chicago area.
-Get in touch!
+Contact us online, or call us at 1-800-323-LOCK.